ucb-rit/savio-training-slurm-2020/slurm.md

  2) Start and monitor jobs on allocated resources
  3) Manage the queue of pending jobs

 We've recently updated our documentation to give more details about Slurm and how to troubleshoot your jobs.
-Please [start here](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/)
+Please [start here](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/).

 # Submitting jobs: accounts and partitions

 When submitting a job, the main things you need to indicate are the project account you are using and the partition.
-Note that their is a default value for the project account, but if you have access to multiple accounts such as an FCA and a condo, it's good practice to specify it.
+Note that there is a default value for the project account, but if you have access to multiple accounts such as an FCA and a condo, it's good practice to specify it.

 You can see what accounts you have access to and which partitions within those accounts as follows: